Floarea1264500/hist/README.md

-Ferdinand Magellan's expedition circumnavigated the globe between 1519 and 1522.
+Leonardo da Vinci painted the Mona Lisa between 1503 and 1506.